kuzeyron/KivyHome/README.md

 # KivyHome
-For people that want to use Kivy as home app.
+For people that want to use Kivy as home app/launcher.

 ## Usage
 Like you would normally.